hbshrestha/trial_repo_for_documentation/docs/source/index.rst

 ===================================

-Check out the :doc:`Introduction` section for introduction how to :ref:`Background` for the background of the project.
+Check out the :doc:`Introduction` section for introduction and the :doc:`Background` section for the background of the project.

 .. note::